 A kid who knows in advance that he or she will be around allergens or other triggers may need to take medicine ahead of time that will keep the airways open.
 And kids who have exercise-induced asthma can take medicine before exercising so they'll be able to finish a race or game.

-Space Out With a Spacer
+Use a Spacer

 A lot of kids find their asthma goes away or becomes less serious as they get older.
 Some doctors think this happens because the airways grow wider as a kid grows up and gets bigger.
 With more room in the airways, the air has an easier time getting in and out.